preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 Save or discard changes
 ************************
-When you're ready editing a page you must save your changes, or discard them if you don't want to keep them.
+When you're finished editing a page you must save your changes, or discard them if you don't want to keep them.

 Use the options at the bottom to do that: